Dark Energy Survey Year 3 Results: Redshift Calibration of the Weak Lensing Source Galaxies: SOMPZ Implementation Details

 \subsection{Ramping}

 The DES Y3 $3\times2$pt. cosmological analyses sample over this ensemble in cosmological likelihood inference Markov chains.
 Importantly, we find that non-zero probability density near zero redshift ($p(z\approx0)> 0$) significantly increases the computation time necessary to efficiently sample parameter space due to high sensitivity of the intrinsic galaxy alignment (IA) model.
 This effect is most pronounced for the lowest redshift bin because this bin has the greatest $p(z\approx0)$.
-Given the relatively little cosmological information in this bin, we alter the ensemble of redshift distributions post hoc to manually reduce $p(z\approx0)$ by multiplying the $p(z)$ up to $z = 0.055$ with a linear function that serves as an effective prior.
+We alter the ensemble of redshift distributions post hoc to manually reduce $p(z\approx0)$ by multiplying the $p(z)$ up to $z = 0.055$ with a linear function.
+This choice is justified on the grounds of definitive prior knowledge that the source galaxy number density approaches zero as redshift approaches zero.
+Given that our analytic sample variance model does not account for this prior knowledge, we enforce this prior on the output $n(z)$.
+We additionally note that the ramping procedure is verified to preserve the mean redshift in the tomographic bin.